Visa guide

 Australia points-tested skilled visas

-For planning purposes, this route is about understanding how Australia packages skilled migration around a points-tested invitation system.
-The official guidance frames subclass 189, 190, and 491 as points-based visas, which means your planning lens has to include more than eligibility alone.
+This guide helps explain how Australia runs skilled migration through a points-tested invitation system.
+The official guidance frames subclass 189, 190, and 491 as points-based visas, which means you need to look beyond eligibility alone.

 Country